How Does The Patch Work?

 What To Expect At Your Appointment

-When you go to your GP, the doctor or nurse will ask you a few questions and to check you are suitable for the patch and also show you how to apply them.
+When you go to your GP, the doctor or nurse will ask you a few questions to check if you are suitable for the patch and also show you how to apply them.

-You will be given a 3 month supply and have follow up reviews every 12 months or if you have any problems.
+You will be given a 3-month supply and follow-ups every 12 months, or if you have any problems.

 ✅ It doesn't get in the way of sex.